oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

     zone
 ```

-The values must be used as follows:
+The values MUST be used as follows:

 * `none`: No restart required.
 * `vulnerable_component`: Only the vulnerable component (as given by the elements of `product_ids` or `group_ids` in the current remediation item) needs to be restarted.